JuliaLang/julia/doc/stdlib/base.rst

    Evaluates the arguments to the function or macro call, determines their types, and calls :func:`code_typed` on the resulting expression.

-.. function:: code_warntype(f, types)
+.. function:: code_warntype([io], f, types)

    ..
 Docstring generated from Julia source

-   Displays lowered and type-inferred ASTs for the methods matching the given generic function and type signature.
+   Prints lowered and type-inferred ASTs for the methods matching the given generic function and type signature to ``io`` which defaults to ``STDOUT``\ .
 The ASTs are annotated in such a way as to cause "non-leaf" types to be emphasized (if color is available, displayed in red).
 This serves as a warning of potential type instability.
 Not all non-leaf types are particularly problematic for performance, so the results need to be used judiciously.
 See :ref:`man-code-warntype` for more information.

 .. function:: @code_warntype